Acute Spinal Cord Injury (SCI)

 Many things can cause SCI.
 The more common injuries occur when the area of the spine or neck is bent or compressed, as in the following:

-- Motor vehicle accidents, such as automobiles, motorcycles, and being struck as a pedestrian
+- Motor vehicle accidents, such as cars, motorcycles, and being struck when walking

 - Sports injuries

 - Violence, such as gunshot or stab wounds

 - Infections that form a collection of pus (abscess) on the spinal cord

 - Birth injuries.
 These typically affect the spinal cord in the neck area.

 Some people are at higher risk for SCI than others.
 Those at higher risk are people ages 16 to 30 or older than age 65. tThe majority of people who suffer SCIs are male.
 Non-Hispanic whites are at higher risk for SCI than any other ethnic group.

 What are the symptoms of an acute SCI?

 Symptoms of an acute SCI can vary widely.
 The location of the injury on the spinal cord determines what part of the body is affected.
 And how bad the symptoms are.

 Your spine may be in shock right after a spinal cord injury.
 This causes loss or decrease in feeling, muscle movement, and reflexes.
 It will be easier for your healthcare provider to find out the extent of injuries as swelling eases.